Cruise Travel to Montego Bay

 Cruise Travel to Ocho Rios

-Most cruise ships are able to dock at this port on Jamaica's North Voast, near Dunn's River Falls (a US$10 taxi ride from the pier).
+Most cruise ships are able to dock at this port on Jamaica's North Coast, near Dunn's River Falls (a US$10 taxi ride from the pier).
 Also less than 1 mile (2 km) from the Ocho Rios pier are Island Village (within walking distance), Taj Mahal Duty-Free Shopping Center, and the Ocean Village Shopping Center.
-If you're going anywhere else beyond Island Village, a taxi is recommended; expect to pay US$8 for a taxi ride downtown.
+If you're going anywhere else beyond Island Village, a taxi is recommended; expect to pay US$10 for a taxi ride downtown.
 The pier, which includes a cruise terminal with the basic services and transportation, is also within easy walking distance of Turtle Beach.

 Licensed taxis are available at the pier; expect to pay about US$35 per hour for a guided taxi tour.
 Jamaica is one place in the Caribbean where it's usually to your advantage to take an organized shore excursion offered by your ship unless you just want to go to the beach or do a bit of shopping in town.
-Car rental isn't recommended in Jamaica because of high prices, bad roads, and aggressive drivers.
+Car rental isn't recommended off the main highways in Jamaica because of high prices, bad roads, and aggressive drivers.